bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 At this point you effectively have a multi-agent setup.
 No framework.
 No orchestration layer.
 Just two instances of a tool you already know, connected by a shared to-do list.

+What I'm showing here is a simplified starting point—it's where I started, not what I'm actually using today.
+My setup has evolved, but the core principle is the same.
+This is intended to be adapted to what works for you.

 ---

 ## Let's Build Something